lunchboxer/article-keeper/static/articles-md/1201A-party-time-the-origins-of-birthday-celebrations.md

 Another popular birthday tradition is the custom of giving people birthday cards.
 Birthday cards first became popular in the early 20th century, and they're now a staple of birthday celebrations around the world.

 So there you have it!
 A brief history of birthday celebrations.
 From the simple feasts of the ancient Egyptians to the elaborate parties of today, birthday celebrations have come a long way.
-But one thing remains the same: birthdays are a time to celebrate life, and they're a time to have fun with friends and family.

 ## Fun Facts About Birthdays